20th Jogja-NETPAC Asian Film Festival

-The 20th annual Jogja-NETPAC Asian Film Festival will be held from 29 November to 6 December 2025 in Yogyakarta, Indonesia.
-It will open with the 35 mm screening of Garin Nugroho's 2006 film Opera Jawa and close with Aco Tenriyagelli's directorial debut Comedy Buddy.
-A total of 227 films from 43 Asia-Pacific countries will be screened during the festival.
+The 20th annual Jogja-NETPAC Asian Film Festival took place from 29 November to 6 December 2025 in Yogyakarta, Indonesia.
+It opened with the 35 mm screening of Garin Nugroho's 2006 film Opera Jawa and closed with Aco Tenriyagelli's directorial debut Comedy Buddy.
+A total of 227 films from 43 Asia-Pacific countries were screened during the festival.

-A special program, Focus on Reza Rahadian, commemorating the Indonesian actor's twenty years of career, will be held during the festival.
-An exclusive ten-minute preview of Kamila Andini's Four Seasons in Java will be screened at the festival.
+A special program, Reza Rahadian: 20 Years Reflection, commemorating the Indonesian actor's twenty years of career, took place during the festival.
+An exclusive ten-minute preview of Kamila Andini's Four Seasons in Java was screened at the festival.

+The most prestigious award of the festival, Golden Hanoman Award, was awarded to Cambodian supernatural drama film Becoming Human by Polen Ly.

+Juries

+The following juries were named for the festival.